aqles/cobamarket.github.io/README.md

 - **License**: Creative Commons Attribution 3.0 Unported
 - **Author**: W3Layouts

-Even though this project has been modified, the original design credit goes to W3Layouts.
+Even though this project has been heavily modified by me, the original design credit goes to W3Layouts.
 Please respect their licensing terms by keeping the footer credits or purchasing a license if you intend to remove them.